madewithkoji/koji-docs/docs/02_editor/custom_domains.md

 As a bonus, once you've configured a custom domain for use with a Koji app, you can swap that domain to a new app without repeating the configuration process.
 Your new app will immediately begin being served on the domain.

+## .well-known/koji

+The `/.well-known/koji` directory is available on all static frontend services and provides a few resources:
+- `/.well-known/koji` returns a JSON document detailing the domain's current project ID and release ID
+- `/.well-known/archive.zip` returns a ZIP archive of the project's compiled frontend